-No studies have directly explored the potential for a relationship between irregular periods and psoriasis.
+No studies have directly explored the potential relationship between irregular periods and psoriasis.
 However, increased stress levels can cause both to occur or worsen.

-Research suggests that stress can affect the area of the brain that releases the hormones needed to regulate the menstrual cycle.
-When the level of stress reduces, the cycle should return to normal.
+Older research suggests that stress can affect the area of the brain that releases the hormones needed to regulate the menstrual cycle.
+When the level of stress reduces, the cycle should return to usual.

 Stress can also affect psoriasis symptoms.
-The National Psoriasis Foundation explain that stress can cause psoriasis flare-ups.
+The NPF explains that stress can cause psoriasis flare-ups.
 In turn, psoriasis can lead to an increase in stress for some people.

 It is a good idea for anyone with psoriasis to practice stress management techniques.
 Having a strong support network can help.